Rogerio-Weirich/CRUD.py/README.md

-# CRUD.py
+# CRUD
-Creation of a CRUD project using python language
+Creation of a CRUD project using python language for school management, under the course of analysis and system development for the class of computational reasoning.